-Intermountain encourages patients to receive hospital cost estimates prior to scheduling non-urgent hospital services.
+Intermountain encourages patients to receive hospital cost estimates before scheduling non-urgent hospital services.

 Uninsured and underinsured hospital patients may qualify for discounts, financial assistance, or other payment options.
-More information can be found on Intermountain’s financial assistance page.
+More information can be found on Intermountain’s financial assistance website.

-Intermountain’s patient access pre-service team is an additional resource all patients may use in getting pre-service cost estimates.
+Intermountain’s Cost Estimate Team is an additional resource all patients may use in getting pre-service cost estimates.

-The Centers for Medicare and Medicaid Services (CMS) requires hospitals to publish their standard hospital charges.
-Intermountain is supportive of efforts to help patients better anticipate and understand the cost of their healthcare.
-The services referenced above are recommended as the most helpful resources for patients to understand their expected costs.
-A listing of standard charges may be found on each hospital’s website.
+The Centers for Medicare and Medicaid Services (CMS) requires hospitals to publish a Hospital Standard Charge list.
+However, the services referenced above are recommended as the most helpful and most accurate resources for patients to understand their estimated costs.

 No Surprise Billing and Good Faith Estimate